leonardo-ferreira07/version-checker/README.md

 This sample app verify the app version according to the App Store version.

 ## Usage
 If you want to use this in your project, just drag the ```AppVersionChecker.h``` and ```AppVersionChecker.m``` files into your project.
-Call the mehtod to verify you app version, sending via parameter you bundle ID registered on App Store.
+Call the mehtod to verify you app version, sending via parameter your app bundle ID registered on App Store.

 ### Example
 ```objc